-Yes, you need to get your planner signed to go the water fountain and the ladies' bathroom, and yes, I KNOW they're right outside the room, but to be fair EVERYONE MUST HAVE HIS/HER PLANNER SIGNED, even for nearby destinations.
+Yes, you need a pass to go the water fountain and the ladies' bathroom, and yes, I KNOW they're right outside the room, but to be fair EVERYONE MUST HAVE HIS/HER PLANNER SIGNED, even for nearby destinations.

 Phones: Per RHS policy, personal electronics (including cell phones) must be OFF and AWAY during class time.
-Using the red card/green card system, phone use may be allowed during time for classwork.
 Confiscated electronic items will be turned over to the main office for storage.